ElektraInitiative/libelektra/doc/tutorials/cascading.md

  4. `fallback/#` keys will be considered
  5. `default` value will be returned

+Note: `override/#` means an array of `override` keys, the array can be filled by
+      setting `#` followed by the position, e.g. `#0`, `#1`, etc

-As you can see, they are considered before everything else, which makes them really powerful.
+As you can see, override links are considered before everything else, which makes them really powerful.

-First you need to create a key to link the override to:
+To create an override link, first you need to create a key to link the override
+to:

 ```
 $ sudo kdb set system/overrides/test "hello override"